KyleSaunders01/323-Overview-34229175/README.md

 In Project 2 I host a ASP.NET Core API on Azure along with a SQL Server database that is also hosted on Azure, all this is in a resource group on Azure to manage it effiecently.
 I added repositories/services as well and put my private method that check's if an entity exists in there too as that is where it's appropriate.

+Project 3 Brief:

+In Project 3 I host a ASP.NET MVC App on Azure using a provided SQL Server database that is also hosted on Azure.
+In this project I use a pre-provided MVC app that I had to modify to include repository patterns and remove all data operations in the controller and ensure that they are happening in the repositories.
+I also implented interfaces for all repositories.

 References:

 Das, T. (2022) Here’s a Git branching strategy for Better Team Collaboration, Medium.
 Available at: https://betterprogramming.pub/git-branching-strategy-for-better-team-collaboration-aacb5f235d05 (Accessed: 10 August 2023).